 Microsoft Power BI

 Power BI is a tool developed by Microsoft and it is used by prominent corporations all over the world, including Adobe, General Electric, Heathrow, and Worldsmart Meijer.
 PowerBi helps you to simplify the analysis and sharing of large data.
 It also helps to build better coordination between different teams of analysts, data scientists, and engineers.
 A free desktop version is available with limited features.
 For more features, one can opt for the pro version with a nominal monthly subscription fee.
 It is the best choice for small scale industries as it is affordable.
+Power BI training program should be considered to fully utilize its capabilities.

 The advantages of this tool are the ability to connect to various data sources, work in tandem with azure data lake to improve performance and speed up the analysis, prepare static and dynamic reporting, and custom dashboards based on user requirements.
 Easier and effective connectivity with other office tools along with new tools such as Power Apps and Power Automate is an added advantage.